VysePresident/MafiaBot2/README.md

 # FEATURES TO ADD:

+-Improve the "changedaylength" function to take days, hours, minutes, and seconds simultaneously in any combination.

+-Add "adjusttime" commands which adds (or subtracts) time from the current day phase only

+-%newday should recite the numbers of hours/minutes/seconds left in the phase, not 0.213oiyu432 days & cut those set at 0.

+-%changedaylength should recite the numbers of hours/minutes/seconds left in the phase & cut those set at 0

+-User can still vote after day has ended if they have permissions to post in the thread.
+Set game to "Night" and store in database.

+-Remove vote_order field from the database.
+Obsolete.

+-Split up Admin commands for removing a host/interacting with their game vs Host commands.

 -Track number of posts made in 24 hour intervals - w/ command for all users or just an individual user

 -Set posting limit in game thread per arbitrary time period (Default is 24 hours) w/ command to see how many posts left per user.
 (Going overboard should probably result in a slow mode role instead of locking you out?)